Who is Mike Boateng? Meet the actor Love Island Winter 2020 - Mash Viral

 What is Mike’s ideal first date?

 “A nice dinner and good conversations.
-I am quite old-fashioned, I also like to go for walks where we can chat and get to know each other. “
+I’m pretty old-fashioned, I also like to go for a walk where we can chat and get to know each other. “

 On their first date in the villa, Mike and partner Leanne gave each other massages – and although they actually wanted to be sensual, the couple didn’t get as hot as some had hoped.